Energy Saving-as-a-Service: A Smart HVAC System for a Hypermarket

 A system integrator that specializes in HVAC systems wanted to deploy a smart HVAC solution that operates as an energy saving-as-a-service business model.
 The system integrator leased their HVAC system to the hypermarket and was paid based on a percentage of the amount of money the hypermarket could save by deploying the new solution.

 The smart HVAC system automatically adjusts settings based on the operating hours of the hypermarket and real-time temperatures, which removes the need for a human operator to manually adjust the HVAC system.
-In addition, there is an online web console that the hypermarket owner can log in to that allows them to visualize the HVAC system and the amount of energy that has been saved.
+In addition, there is an online web console that the end user can log in to that allows them to visualize the HVAC system.
 As the HVAC system can now be visualized, engineers do not need to be dispatched for routine inspections, but are only dispatched when a problem arises that needs attention.
 Both of these features allow the end user to significantly reduce the total cost of ownership.

 Big Data Acquisition and Analysis in Energy Storage Monitoring System

 An energy storage system provider in the US was commissioned to build a 40 MWh energy storage system for a key customer in the solar power industry.
 The energy storage system provider wanted to connect the system to a network in order to collect and monitor data, such as charging and discharging current values and the temperature of each battery, from each battery system.
 Analysis of this data is instrumental in finding ways to improve the battery’s charging and discharging algorithm, which could help the customer efficiently manage energy and ensure a long battery lifecycle.
 This is another specific example of where the Industrial Internet of Things (IIoT) can benefit a customer.
 Being able to read each battery’s temperature, they would know when to turn on or off the relays, which connect or disconnect the battery, making the charging or discharging more efficient as the charging and discharging capabilities of batteries differ under different temperatures.